SalvatoreRa/ML_news_private/README.md

 |[Microsoft reportedly makes AI server gear to cut Nvidia dependence.](https://breakingthenews.net/Article/Microsoft-reportedly-makes-AI-server-gear-to-cut-Nvidia-dependence/61524303) | Microsoft is creating its own AI server hardware to intensify actions to decrease its dependency on Nvidia, according to a source familiar with the matter speaking to The Information.|
 |[‘Embarrassing and wrong’: Google admits it lost control of image-generating AI.](https://techcrunch.com/2024/02/23/embarrassing-and-wrong-google-admits-it-lost-control-of-image-generating-ai/) | |
 |[Is OpenAI the next challenger trying to take on Google Search?](https://www.theverge.com/2024/2/14/24073320/is-openai-the-next-challenger-trying-to-take-on-google-search) | The Information says OpenAI is working on web search (partially powered by Bing) that would more directly compete with Google.
 It’s unclear if it would be standalone, or a part of ChatGPT.|
+|[Transformer Circuits Thread - Updates - February 2024.](https://transformer-circuits.pub/2024/feb-update/index.html) | The research experts at Anthropic have been developing a Circuit-based approach to comprehend deep neural networks.
+These circuits seek to pinpoint model components that are employed in particular applications.
+Every month, the research team publishes an update on the trials they conducted and the
 |[.]() | |
 |[.]() | |
 |[.]() | |